Audi Key Replacement – All The Information You Need about Audi Car Keys, Remotes, Fobs, Push to Start, Ignition Problems & More.

 Quick access: click to get an answer!

-What you should do when your Audi car key is lost and how to get a replacement:
+What should you do when your Audi car key is lost and how to get a replacement:

 - In addition, if you decided to call an automotive locksmith or dealer, remember to provide the exact year, make and model, e.g. “I lost the key to my 2015 Audi Q5/ 2010 Audi A3/ 2018 Audi A6” etc. This is important so the locksmith can check if he or she has the right key blank.

-- Furthermore, remember to ask if the key needs to be programmed or coded, some models do – e.g., a replacement key for 2018 Audi key fob or a 2017 Audi Q5 will need to be programmed, whereas 1994 Audi won’t.
+- Furthermore, remember to ask if the key needs to be programmed or coded, some models do – e.g., a replacement key for a 2018 Audi key fob or a 2017 Audi Q5 will need to be programmed, whereas 1994 Audi won’t.

 - If you think you need a new ignition switch/ lock cylinder, first make sure you don’t simply need a new key.
 Changing the ignition for Audi cars is more expensive than buying a replacement key and it will mean that you will have one key for the doors and another for the ignition.